 Briefly, I want to say a few things about treatment and recovery from sexual abuse.
 It is possible.
 The earlier that treatment begins, the better.
 It is never too late to heal.
 Recovering from sexual abuse is not fast, nor particularly easy.
 There are a lot of pain and feelings that have to emerge and be expressed on the road to recovery.
 The goal is to recover your childhood, reclaim your body, and heal your self-identity.

-Watch an online workshop about the treatment of men sexually abused as children:
+Watch a Merle Talk about the treatment of men sexually abused as children: